khizerzakir/ERASMUS-CDE/README.md

-# ERASMUS-CDE
+# A database backend for a Webgis application
-This repo demonstrate all the academic projects completed as the CDE Masters Student
+This repo demonstrate the development of a database to support a webgis application.